TheanosLearning/Gears4PackStats/README.md

 # Gears 4 Pack Stats
 ## A Chrome extension that tracks the cards you get while opening packs.

-View branches:
+View branches for source code:

 * gapi
 * authxhr

-for source code.

 This extension works from ```https://gearsofwar.com/{locale}/cards/my-packs/{pack}```.